llctrautmann/Obsidian/Concepts/Linear Algebra.md

 2) More exotic: Polynomials

 ## Systems of Linear Equations
-[[Concepts/Linear Algebra]] at its core is a method of solving systems of linear equations.
+[[Linear Algebra]] at its core is a method of solving systems of linear equations.
 In general, for a real-valued system of linear equations we obtain either no, exactly one, or infinitely many solutions.

 There is a simple and easy to understand notation for systems of linear equations:
 $$